 Start your Sunday by travelling 11 miles west to Sudeley Castle (entry £12 adults, £5 for under 15s, and you must pre-book in advance).
 This 15th-century castle was the home of Katherine Parr, Henry VIII’s sixth and final wife, who’s buried in its church.
-Sudeley’s still a private residence (and a wedding venue if you’ve got deep pockets) but parts of the castle are open to the public, with exhibitions featuring Tudor costumes and Katherine Parr’s books and letters.
+Sudeley’s still a private residence (and a pricey wedding venue) but parts of the castle are open to the public, with exhibitions featuring Tudor costumes and Katherine Parr’s books and letters.

-You can also see some of the damaged sections where the castle was ‘slighted’ at the end of the English Civil War, leaving much of it in ruins for 200 years until it was bought and restored.
+You can also see the damage where the castle was ‘slighted’ at the end of the English Civil War, leaving much of it in ruins for 200 years until it was bought and restored.
 And there are 10 different gardens, including the Queens Garden where you can follow in the footsteps of at least four English queens, a pheasantry and kids’ adventure playground.

-Carry on to the Green Dragon to refuel with a traditional Sunday roast.
-The pub dates back to 1643 and has bags of character with flagstone floors, beamed ceilings, hard-carved furniture and open fires.
+Head to the Green Dragon in Cowley for a traditional Sunday roast.
+The pub dates back to 1643 and has bags of character with flagstone floors, beamed ceilings, carved furniture and open fires.
 There’s also a flower-filled beer garden and a good selection of local ales.

-Then finish off your weekend in the Cotswolds with a walk around one of the area’s beautiful gardens.
-Depending on what time of year you’re visiting, there are a few places which are open for a limited season.
-There’s the snowdrops at Colesbourne Park in February, the Cotswold Lavender fields in Snowshill in June/July, the Confetti Flower Fields in Pershore in August or autumn colours at the Westonbirt or Batsford arboretums in September and October.
+Then finish your weekend in the Cotswolds with a walk around one of the area’s beautiful gardens.
+Depending on what time of year you’re visiting, there are a few places open for a limited season.
+There’s the snowdrops at Colesbourne Park in February, Cotswold Lavender fields in Snowshill in June/July, Confetti Flower Fields in Pershore in August or autumn colours at Westonbirt and Batsford arboretums in September and October.

 Have you visited The Cotswolds?
 Do you have any tips to add on what to see, do and eat?